 Leaf symptoms of SDS are similar to both brown stem rot (BSR) and stem canker.
 However, there are several characteristics that readily differentiate these diseases.
 To distinguish SDS from the other 2 diseases, first examine the outside of the stem.
 If the outside of the stem has large brown-black sunken lesions, then it is likely stem canker.
 If no lesions are present split the bottom 8 inches of the soybean stalk.
 If SDS is the problem, the pith (inner core) of the stem will be white, and the surrounding cortex will appear grayish-brown.
 In contrast, BSR will cause the pith to be dark brown while the cortex remains green.

 Sudden death syndrome varies in severity from area to area, and from field to field.
 Therefore, growers must clearly understand the extent of SDS infection in each of their fields to effectively manage the disease.
 This requires scouting fields when disease symptoms are present, ideally using GPS tools to map SDS-prone areas.
 Such maps could be overlayed with yield maps to reveal the extent of yield losses from SDS.

 Once the scope of the problem is documented, a combination of crop management practices can help minimize the damage from SDS.
-These include selecting SDS-tolerant varieties, planting the most problematic fields last, managing SCN, improving field drainage, reducing compaction, evaluating tillage systems, and reducing other stresses on the crop.
+These include selecting SDS-tolerant varieties, controlling SDS and SCN using effective seed treatments, planting the most problematic fields last, managing SCN, improving field drainage, reducing compaction, evaluating tillage systems, and reducing other stresses on the crop.